 Services and facilities available at Robinson House include:

-- Specialist support for ten people with learning disabilities who may also present mild to moderate challenging behaviour
+- 24/7 residential support for ten people with learning disabilities who may also present mild to moderate challenging behaviour

 - Innovative person-centred support programmes in a safe and caring environment

 - Access to education and a wide range of community-based activities

 - Specialist equipment to meet residents' physical support needs, including a bathroom with a hoist and stair-lift